 The River Forest Community Center is anticipated to remain.
-Given the desire for additional high-quality recreational facilities to meet the needs of the community, it is reasonable to plan for the possible expansion and/or improvement of this facility over time, including possible of the site requiring assembly of adjacent residential lots.
+Given the desire for additional high-quality recreational facilities to meet the needs of the community, it is reasonable to plan for the possible expansion and/or improvement of this facility over time.
 Although currently under the jurisdiction of the River Forest Township, a cooperative arrangement with the Township, Park District, and/or Village in the future could lead to an expanded facility.